-The high voltage (TB2) terminal block on the STORM with NURO controls contains two hot leads (HOT L1 & HOT L2), a neutral lead (NEUTRAL) and a ground lead (GROUND) for 208-240 VAC, single phase 60Hz electrical supply.
-This terminal block (TB2) also contains dry-contact relays with a maximum voltage rating of 120VAC and 1/2 Amp maximum current capacity.
+The high voltage (TB2) terminal block on the Storm boilers with NURO controls contains dry-contact relays with a maximum voltage rating of 240VAC and 1/2 Amp maximum current capacity.
 Incorrect wiring can result in equipment damage, injury, or death.